 Kids Bikes, Adult Bikes, Highend Road Bikes, Bike Trailers, Electric Scooters, or other Electric Ride-ons

 There is a lot of potential in this category and these items are always in demand.

 Just make sure the batteries work in the electric items or consider that in your purchase and resale price.

 I have purchased many bikes for $30 and sold for over $100, even some bikes I have sold for $200-$300

 I have purchased power wheels for $30-$50 and sold for $80-$150

 DVD’s – New or Disney are most valuable, also box sets and TV Seasons can be valuable

-Books and Textbooks – Most are worth nothing, but some are worth enough for your time
+Books and Textbooks – Most are worth nothing, but some books and textbooks can be worth $20-$100.

 Infomercial Products - Weight Loss, Make Money, and Real Estate are popular and can have value